bdkoder/bdkoder/README.md

 <h2> / glad to see you here! /</h2>

 - I’m interested in Software Development.
 Being a software Engineer with **6+ years** of experience.
 Expert on PHP, WordPress, JavaScript & jQuery.
-I had been working with FrontEnd Development for a long time.
-I’m currently learning & working on WordPress Plugins and Elementor Addons Development. 🎯🌱 Having an extreme love towards JavaScript, jQuery & PHP. 💞️👋 I’m looking to collaborate on WordPress, Elementor, PHP, and JS related projects.
+I have been working with FrontEnd Development for a long time.
+I’m currently learning & working on WordPress Plugins and Elementor Addons Development. 🎯🌱 Having an extreme love towards JavaScript, jQuery & PHP. 💞️👋 I’m looking to collaborate on WordPress, Elementor, PHP, and JS-related projects.

 - ⭐ currently working on **plugins development**
 - 💀 mostly working on **private repositories**